-Our framework will be the architectural development of the country house together with the surrounding landscape and garden.
+Our framework will be the architectural development of the country house together with their surrounding landscapes and gardens.
 Equally important will be the evolution of decorative design in the seventeenth and eighteenth centuries, culminating in the career of Thomas Chippendale, England’s most famous furniture designer.
 Indeed, we are particularly fortunate that James Lomax, the world’s leading expert on Chippendale, has agreed to co-lead several of our private visits and his unrivalled knowledge will surely add burnished lustre to our discoveries.

 Yorkshire born Chippendale exercised astonishing influence on his contemporaries, partly through The Gentleman and Cabinet-Maker’s Director, the first text of its kind solely devoted to the furniture and furnishings of eighteenth century interiors in England, resulting in his illustrious international reputation today.
 It is appropriate that one of our major visits will be to Temple Newsam House near Leeds, a stunning building, which contains one of the best series of historic interiors in the country and it is the home of The Chippendale Society and where many pieces of his furniture are displayed.

-Three other magnificent houses also have wonderful interiors (particularly the work of Robert Adam at his most inventive), marvellous contents and some of Chippendale’s finest pieces - Newby Hall, Harewood House and Nostell Priory, all of which we shall visit under ‘connoisseur’ viewing arrangements, will be a special treat.
+Several other magnificent houses also have wonderful interiors (particularly the work of Robert Adam at his most inventive), marvellous contents and some of Chippendale’s finest pieces – in this latter context Newby Hall and Harewood House, both of which we shall visit under ‘connoisseur’ viewing arrangements, will be a special treat.
 Other private visits include, from an earlier period, Markenfield Hall, a rare survival of a romantic, moated medieval manor house, and in total contrast, a recently designed classical country house by noted Yorkshire architect Francis Johnston, hardy ever open.
-Landscapes and gardens will include wonderful landscape parks at Studley Royal and some truly innovative modern planting at Newby and Scampston.
+Landscapes and gardens will include the wonderful park at Studley Royal and some truly innovative modern planting at Newby and Scampston.

 Day by day

-- Participants should arrive and check into The Boar’s Head Hotel in Ripley in the late afternoon.
+- Participants should arrive and check into The Old Swan Hotel in Harrogate by late afternoon and free parking is included.
 We meet formally for our first visit when we go by coach in the early evening to Markenfield Hall, the home of Mr Ian and Lady Deirdre Curteis, who will be our hosts for a private visit and a Welcome Cocktail Party.
 For once, the term “unique” is a justified description as this is the finest example of a moated fourteenth-century house in England – a haven of romance and peace!
-We return to The Boar’s Head for our first group dinner.
+We return to The Old Swan for our first group dinner in the private Library.

 - Newby Hall, the home of the Compton family, is remarkable by any standard.
 This very fine house contains superb furniture, decorative arts and sculpture.
 The internal decorations include a series of rooms created by Robert Adam at the height of his powers.
 Then there are the famous gardens, which we will have time to explore, with autumn colours in abundance.
 Our private tour of Newby will include coffee and lunch.
 A short drive will take us to one of the county’s historic landscape parks, Studley Royal, one of the finest water gardens of the eighteenth century.
 It also features a historic medieval ruin, Fountains Abbey.
 We return to our hotel and the evening will be at leisure.

 - Harewood House is one of England’s finest mid Georgian country houses.
 Designed by local architect John Carr and altered in the nineteenth century by Sir Charles Barry, there are a series of superlative state rooms by Robert Adam, and it contains the most important collections of furniture by Thomas Chippendale (who grew up nearby at Otley) still in the rooms for which it was designed.
-The house is a must for any enthusiast and we shall enjoy a connoisseur’s private tour.
-After some free time for lunch, not included today, we continue to Nostell Priory, designed by James Paine with additions by Robert Adam.
-It too has some exceptional furniture, above all pieces supplied for the house by Chippendale.
-Nostell is a National Trust house and we shall visit when it will be closed to the public.
-We return to our hotel and there will be a group dinner that evening.
+The house is a must for any enthusiast, and we shall enjoy a connoisseur’s private tour.
+There will be time for a snack lunch (not included) after which we return to Harrogate.
+One of the ‘not to be missed’ experiences of any visit to the town is a Champagne High Tea at the famous Betty’s Tea Rooms, which we have reserved for our group.
+Unsurprisingly, the evening will be at leisure.

 - We drive south to Leeds where much of our day will be spent at the magisterial Temple Newsam.
 Built during the Tudor and Jacobean periods, its interiors were constantly updated so that it has a remarkable series of state rooms from the seventeenth and eighteenth centuries.
 Even more remarkable are the amazing contents which have been acquired over many decades to complement the interiors.
 The furniture includes stellar pieces, including many by Chippendale and the house is the headquarters of The Chippendale Society.
 We have a simple group lunch after which we visit Lotherton Hall, formerly the seat of the Gascoigne family and now a country house museum.
 Externally the house is a mix of late Georgian, late Victorian and Edwardian elements, whilst the interiors reflect the Edwardian emphasis on convenience and comfort.
 We return to Harrogate and have dinner in a local Italian restaurant.

-- On our final morning we will travel to just outside Harrogate where we visit the RHS Garden at Harlow Carr, which should be at its best in July, after which our visit will formally end.
+- On our final morning we will travel to the RHS Garden at Harlow Carr for a guided tour, after which our tour will formally end.